varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 ---

-## 📖 THEORY: The Revolutionary "Shapes Not Chords" Concept
+## ðŸ“– THEORY: The Revolutionary "Shapes Not Chords" Concept

 ### What You've Been Learning (Without Realizing It!)